watsonjr/Geog_563/Classes/Terminal_IDEs_Shell/README_Selena.md

 ## Definition

 Terminal: a text-based interface that allows the user to write commands directly to the computer's operating system.
 Most computers will have a default terminal, but different programs may have their own terminals that can converse with the computer's operating system as well.
+Note that different operating systems may use different languages.

 Some terminal/command line basics:
 - * pwd = print working directory; answers the question "where am I working right now?"